Remember when you had your first online e-commerce store, and you were tracking your inventory shipment every hour to see where it was?

 Pricing and Fees

 FedEx charges and rates depend on the fulfillment services your business needs.
 There is a 400 unit per month minimum to use FedEx.
-If you don’t quite have that yet then take a look at ShipBob who has a plan with less than 400 units per month movements.
+If you don’t quite have that yet, then take a look at ShipBob, which has a plan with less than 400 units per month of movements.

 |Receiving||Free if the shipment meets certain standards, otherwise $35-$40 per hour|